general-computer/space-wars/TimeLimitedLottery/README.md

 - functions starting with the name `owner` only allows access to the _contract owner_ (== the contract creator in this case)
 - The `Ownable` contract is not the one with full functionality (like transferring ownership) as in OpenZeppelin

-## Knwon flaws
+## Known flaws

-- The random number generation is based on `block.timestamp` and is not trully secure.
+- The random number generation is based on `block.timestamp` and is not truly secure.
 Maybe use Chainlink VRF in the future!